 - Drug-food/beverage interactions happen when drugs interact with what you eat or drink.
 Alcohol is a well-known example of this.
 Drinking an alcoholic beverage while taking some medications that make you sleepy can additionally slow your reactions and make you sleepier.
 Taking some drugs that affect blood pressure or heart function might interact with coffee or other beverages containing caffeine.

 - Drug-condition interactions happen when you have a medical condition that reacts with certain drugs.
 Nasal decongestants may constrict blood vessels even further in patients with high blood pressure, for example.
 And if you are allergic to certain substances, you may not be able to take some drugs.
 For example, patients with gluten may not be able to take some drugs that include gluten as a filler.
 This is also true for patients with decreased kidney or liver function, which may reduce the amount of drug that gets removed by these organs.
 Lastly, some genetic conditions may affect how fast drugs are metabolized, which might increase or decrease the drug’s effects.

 - Drug-supplement interactions are when your medication reacts to herbal or dietary supplements.
 These interactions could have effects similar to drug-drug interactions.

 A drug-drug interaction typically involves what’s known as a precipitant drug and an object drug.
 The object drug is the one with a therapeutic affect that is changed by the drug interaction.
 The precipitant drug is the one that affects the pharmacologic action of the object drug.

-Common precipitant drugs — drugs that have an effect on the action of other drugs — include nonsteroidal anti-inflammatory drugs and certain antibiotics.
-Common object drugs include warfarin, fluoroquinolones, antiepileptic drugs and oral contraceptives.
+Common precipitant drugs — drugs that influence the action of other drugs — include nonsteroidal anti-inflammatory drugs and certain antibiotics.
+Common object drugs include warfarin, fluoroquinolone antibiotics, antiepileptic drugs and oral contraceptives.